osquery/osquery/docs/wiki/deployment/debugging.md

 If you start the shell using `osqueryi --disable_events=0` you will no longer get this warning.
 BUT!
 It is most likely the case that the events you are trying to inspect require future configuration. `file_events` requires a [file integrity monitoring](file-integrity-monitoring.md) configurations, `process_events` requires either additional flags or OpenBSM configuration, these situations are described in [process auditing](process-auditing.md).

-On Linux and MacOS the `hardware_events` table is enabled for-free, so try to plug in a USB and run `select * from hardware_events`.
+On Linux and macOS the `hardware_events` table is enabled for-free, so try to plug in a USB and run `select * from hardware_events`.

 ### Missing event subscribers